anvillasoto/lunar-segmentation-openvino/README.md

 ## Challenges
 - Concept challenges:
 The project we selected is by nature a challenging one.
 Since the moon terrain data is very difficult to be collected, the concept behind this research project is to use realistic artificial moon landscapes in order to match with the real ones.
-Aiming to adress this challenge, deep learning and computer vision techniques were employed, in order to help lunar robots on landscape detection.
+Aiming to address this challenge, deep learning and computer vision techniques were employed, in order to help lunar robots on landscape detection.
 In the current project we used a modified unet to create an edge App with openvino package.
 The unet model is scripted with pytorch framework.

 - Technical challeges:
-One important technical challenge we had to adress, was the indirect compatibility between pytorch and OpenVINO package.
+One important technical challenge we had to address, was the indirect compatibility between pytorch and OpenVINO package.
 The steps that we followed include the creation of the model using Pytorch, then the model is exported in ONNX format.
 Finally, a conversion of the ONNX model to OpenVINO, using Model Optimizer, is necessary.

 ### How difficult it is to collect moon terrain data